Skip to main content

 • Work with the healthcare team to eliminate problematic drug use.

-• Only take an illicit or new drug in the presence of someone else who knows what the drug is and who knows you have diabetes; this will help ensure that necessary care will be sought if serious complications occur.
+• Only take an illicit or new drug in the presence of someone else who knows what the drug is and who knows about one’s diabetes; this will help ensure that necessary care will be sought if serious complications occur.

 • Do not stop taking insulin or other diabetes medications, since this can lead to high blood glucose levels and organ damage.